 A business' use of the Internet varies.
-Simple activities such as connecting to the Internet, obtaining external e-mail capability for company employees, and setting up a basic web site are the initial steps.
-More complicated steps include establishing a web site that can process consumer transactions.
-No matter what level of involvement, a business must balance the advantages and disadvantages of entering the Internet.
+Simple activities such as setting up a basic website, use of social media, and setting up email using branded domain names are the initial steps.
+More detailed steps involve setting up a full e-commerce website with credit card processing, setting up online advertising, and employing analytics.
+No matter what level of involvement, a business must balance the advantages and disadvantages of each opportunity on the Internet.
 Even the basic steps take time and entail a certain degree of legal, security, and business risk.
 Therefore, venturing into the Internet and into the world of electronic commerce must make financial sense.

-STARTING AND RUNNING A WEB SITE
+STARTING AND RUNNING A WEBSITE

 The first step in establishing a presence on the Internet is to get connected to the external world.
 Businesses typically select an Internet Service Provider (ISP) with high-speed connectivity.
-The ISP provides a web server (computer) to host your web site and at least two domain name servers that allow users to find your web site.
-ISPs can be found in the phone book or at numerous web sites.
+The ISP provides a web server (computer) to host your website and at least two domain name servers that allow users to find your website.
+ISPs can most easily be found by conducting a an online search.
 When selecting an ISP, one should look at possible advancements in technology and whether the ISP will be able to provide these advancements.
 Businesses should be leery about entering into long-term contracts with ISPs who do not have the capability of expanding and growing with new technology.
 (See the section of this Guide on Contracts for a detailed explanation of what terms to look for when entering agreements).
 An examination of the ISP's capabilities regarding SPAM, privacy policies, and connectivity time should also be considered.

 The next step is to obtain a domain name.
 A domain name serves as a company's business address on the Internet.
-One must select an appropriate name for the web site and the appropriate top-level domain name, such as ".com" or ".biz."
+One must select an appropriate name for the website and the appropriate top-level domain name, such as ".com" or ".ninja."
 (See the section of this Guide entitled Domain Names for a detailed explanation of the domain name system).
 To register a domain name, a company contacts a domain registrar to determine the availability of a certain domain name.
 More information on the selection and availability of domain names can be found in the next section of this Guide.

-Typically, a business will hire a third party to design a web site.
-When hiring a web site developer, a web site development agreement should be drafted and signed by all parties involved.
-The web site development agreement is the central document used to define the relationship between the developer and the client.
+Typically, a business will hire a third party to design a website, though modern template-driven websites are available to those willing to design their own websites.
+When hiring a website developer, a website development agreement should be drafted and signed by all parties involved.
+The website development agreement is the central document used to define the relationship between the developer and the client.
 There are many variables to consider in evaluating this contract.
-(Issues relating to web site development agreements are discussed in the section of this Guide entitled Contracts - Web Site Development and/or Web Hosting Agreement).
+(Issues relating to website development agreements are discussed in the section of this Guide entitled Contracts -Website Development and/or Web Hosting Agreement).

 Consideration should be given to the content that will be published on the site.
-The entire world gains access to this information.
+The entire world gains access to this information unless certain mechanisms are put in place to modify content based on variable such as geographic location.
 Thus, private company information must be closely examined before publication.
 Companies should be careful not to publish copyrighted information without consent or any content that is unlawful.
 It is not proper to use content from someone else just because it is on the Internet or because it does not have a copyright or trademark notice.
 Similarly, the background content or code of the website should not include infringing material.
-Establishing an Internet access policy detailing the people who have access to publish information on the company web site reduces the chances that inappropriate content reaches the public.
+Establishing an Internet access policy detailing the people who have access to publish information on the company website reduces the chances that inappropriate content reaches the public.